 Important: If the Stereo Mix option is not available, then install Realtek Audio Driver.
 And, Enable it from the Windows device manager.
 After that, restart Windows, and you will find out the Stereo Mix option in the sound settings.

 4. Open Google Docs in Chrome, and click on “Blank” to create a new document.

 After that, Go to Tools > Voice Typing.

 5. Now, first, play the YouTube video, after that, click on Mic (Click to speak) icon.
 That’s it, Google Docs will now Transcribe YouTube Videos Automatically.

 These were the methods to transcribe YouTube video/audio to Text.
 If YouTube videos have subtitles already then the first three methods will help you out.
-And, if you want to transcribe a YouTube video with no subtitles, then try Google Docs method.
+And, if you want to transcribe a YouTube video with no subtitles, then try the Google Docs or Windows 11 Voice Typing method.
 If you find this article helpful, leave a comment.